Is Methylprednisolone The Same As Prednisone

 Conclusion

-In summary, while methylprednisolone and prednisone are both synthetic corticosteroids with similar uses, they differ in potency, metabolism, and available formulations.
+To keep it short, while methylprednisolone and prednisone are both synthetic corticosteroids with similar uses, they differ in potency, metabolism, and available formulations.
 Methylprednisolone is generally more potent and does not require conversion in the liver, while prednisone is a prodrug that is converted to prednisolone.
 Understanding these differences can help patients and healthcare providers make informed decisions about treatment options.